-Recovery Point is well-positioned to support heterogeneous configuration containing combinations of VMware vSphere, Microsoft Hyper-V and Open Virtual Format (OVF) VMs, as well as IBM AIX (LPARs), IBM iSeries LPARs and mainframe z/VMs, Linux on z and z/OS LPARs.
-As such, it is one of only a few providers with years of experience supporting large complex data center configurations.
+Unlike other DRaaS providers, we are not limited to supporting virtualized x86 environments.
+Recovery Point and Volta are well-positioned to support heterogeneous configuration containing combinations of VMware vSphere, Microsoft Hyper-V and Open Virtual Format (OVF) VMs, as well as IBM AIX (LPARs), IBM iSeries LPARs and mainframe z/VMs, Linux on z and z/OS LPARs.
+Recovery Point is of the few providers with years of experience supporting large complex data center configurations.

 Recovery Point’s highly scalable, low latency network has had 100% uptime since inception and it provides direct cross-connect access for customers to a large number of network carriers for interconnection and traffic exchange.
 In addition to enabling higher-capacity connections, this approach can reduce the negative replication throughput impact of end-to-end network latency.
 Operational efficiency is enhanced with dashboards and reporting tools that offer a continuous view into your resilience program.
 Validate your disaster preparedness any time with real-time reporting at the server level.
 This level of visibility differs from traditional DR vendors who provide reports only a couple of times a year.